Alexis Stoumbelis- Organizational Coordinator/Director

 As Organizational Coordinator/Executive Director, Alexis leads the integration of our political strategy, programs, fundraising, and local chapter organizing.
 She first traveled to El Salvador as a college student on a medical delegation, where she was inspired by the labor movement’s successful organizing to defeat health care privatization.
 In 2004, while working as a case manager, she started volunteering with CISPES in order to join the fight against the Central America Free Trade Agreement (CAFTA) and has since played many roles, from fundraiser to local organizer to National Office staff.
 She lives in Washington, DC, where she attends All Souls Unitarian church, visits the public libraries, pools and parks as often as possible, and appreciates the growing number of bike lanes criss-crossing the city.

-As Program Coordinator/Program Director, Samantha is tasked with guaranteeing regular updates and analysis from El Salvador to all levels of the organization in order to determine the organizations overall political strategy and program.
-Part of the Salvadoran diaspora, she grew up in Los Angeles and graduated from the University of California-Santa Cruz in Feminist Studies and Latin American and Latino Studies.
-She first became involved with CISPES as a student organizer in Santa Cruz and in 2014 interned with CISPES in San Salvador.
-In 2016 she relocated to San Salvador where she spent two years coordinating CISPES’ program and accompanying social movement partners in the youth, feminist, syndicalist and agricultural movements.
-As Program Coordinator she will continue learning from our Salvadoran allies, and the historic U.S. Central America solidarity movements to redefine the role Central Americans in the diaspora will have in an internationalist movement in solidarity with migrants and the people of Central America.
+As Program Coordinator/Director, Samantha is tasked with guaranteeing regular updates and analysis from El Salvador to all levels of the organization in order to determine the organizations overall political strategy and program.
+Part of the Salvadoran diaspora, she hopes to continue learning directly from our Salvadoran allies, and the historic U.S. Central America solidarity movements to redefine the role that Central Americans in the diaspora will have in an internationalist movement in solidarity with migrants and the people of Central America.
 In her free time Sam likes to listen to new music, learn about Central American activism and feminism.

 Yesenia Portillo- East Coast Organizer